DevIago15/deviago/README.md

 ### Welcome to my GitHub! :grin:

 #### Hello, my name is Iago, I'm a student of Computer Science, currently i'm focused on developing my skills in programming.
-I am currently studying C and OOP (Object-Oriented Programming) with Java.
+I am currently studying C and OOP (Object-Oriented Programming) with Java and C#.

 ## Status: